 7. The human genome, the genetic capital of our race, is not disposable.

 In so-called pluralistic societies, they shove it down our throats: `You Christians don't have the right to impose your morality on others!'
 Well!
 I tell you, not only do you have the right to try to incorporate your morality in the law, but it's your democratic duty!"
+Dying in action

 In 1993 he received the Griffuel prize for his pioneering work on chromosomal anomalies in cancer.
 In the first week of November of that year, he was examined by his friend Professor Lucien Israel who, with a drawn face, showed him the x-rays of his lungs: they indicated an already advanced cancer.
 Jerome accepted the situation with courage.
 He had to break the news to Birthe and his children: "You shouldn't worry until Easter- I will live at least till then”; suddenly, he added, “And at Easter, only wonderful things can happen!”
 The chemotherapy sessions started at the beginning of December-they were very taxing, as he expected them to be.
 Nevertheless, he continued to receive phone calls, to comfort the families of patients.